JaehyeongPark06/JaehyeongPark06/README.md

 I'm a very outgoing and curious person, who's passionate about full-stack challenges 🖥️, dogs 🐕, and football ⚽.

-In my free time, I teach others 👨‍🏫, work on my latest projects 👨‍💻, run my non-profits 💰, or do anything else I'm interested in.
+You can find me working on my latest projects 👨‍💻, teaching 👨‍🏫, running my non-profits 💰, or doing anything else I'm interested in.

 Feel free to contact me through my socials.
 I'd love to talk! 💬